top of page

 cloning, genetic engineering, patenting of life forms, ethical implications of these adn other new technologies, global access, job creation/loss, nanotech, cryonics, intelligent computers, cyborgs, ubiquitous computers, limits of silicon technology and others.

-FUNCTIONALITY of THE INNOVAATION FORUM EXHIBIT:
+FUNCTIONALITY of THE INNOVATION FORUM EXHIBIT:

 ...richly textured collage of imagery ...layered visuals punctuated by real video images ...
 250 well articulated short video clips of the interviewed experts ... and visitors can leave 30 sec. comments that become part of the exhibit - for others to listen to.